Meat Chicks on the Farm – 14 Reasons to Raise Meat Chickens

 You may be wondering why I am talking about chickens instead of beef.
 After all this website is called Cattle Upon a Hill.
 However, one important thing to remember when farming is diversification.
 Some years the cattle market isn’t great, so having another source of income is wise.
-I don’t raise enough chickens to support our family financially.
-Not even close, but it is a start!
-Raising meat chickens is an important skill that I could utilize to earn some extra money on the farm.
+You may not be able to raise enough chickens to support your family financially. but it is a start!
+Raising meat chickens is an important skill to earn some extra money on the farm.
 I have been able to sell enough extra chickens to more than cover the cost of raising the chickens and fill our own freezer with meat.

 Buying and Selling Chicks

 If possible, I suggest that you purchase 100-day old broilers from the local co-op.
 Buying the chicks in quantity saves money.
-Another reason, I buy from the co-op because the shipping is free.
-After I order from the co-op, they are shipped to the post office where I pick them up.
+Usually, if you buy from the co-op the shipping is free.
+After you order from the co-op, they are shipped to the post office where you pick them up.

-I don’t need 100 chickens for your family or have room to raise that many chickens or store them in your freezers.
+You may not need 100 chickens for your family or have room to raise that many chickens or store them in your freezers.
 Whole chickens take up a lot of room in a freezer.
-I have room for around 50 because I try to prepare a whole chicken each week.
+I have room for around 50 chickens in my freezer.
+I try to prepare a whole chicken each week.

-I sell the extra, started chickens on Craigslist.
+You can sell the extra, started chickens on Craigslist or in Facebook Groups.
 Through Craigslist, I have developed a partnership with a retired gentleman, who doesn’t have a place to raise baby chicks.
 As soon as the chicks don’t need the brooder light, he purchases about twenty from me.
 He pays me enough to cover the entire amount of starter feed up to that point.
 It benefits both of us.
-The remaining 30 chicks that I don’t need, I sell on Craigslist or raise, butcher, and give as gifts to family and friends, but I have always sold my excess meat chickens.
+The remaining 30 chicks that I don’t need, I sell on Craigslist or raise, butcher, and sell, give as gifts to family and friends.
+You will always be able to sell excess meat chickens.

 1. Diet Diversification